Pattaya Kelappanum Pandiya

 Pattaya Kelappanum Pandiya is a 2014 Tamil language romantic comedy film directed by S. P. Rajkumar and produced by M. Ani Muthu.
 It stars Vidharth, Manisha Yadav, and Soori in the lead roles.
 The music was composed by Aruldev with cinematography by S. S. Murthy and editing by K. Thanigachalam.
-The film released on 5 September 2014.
+The film was released on 5 September 2014.

 Plot

-The plot revolves around a minibus driver named Velpandiyan (Vidharth) and a conductor named Muthupandi (Soori) and how romance evolves with Kanmani (Manisha Yadav) on the bus.
+The plot revolves around a minibus driver named Velpandiyan and a conductor named Muthupandi and how romance evolves with Kanmani on the bus.